Davidcor89-lip6/b4mesh/README.md

 </p></details>

 ### 🛠️ Project build

+> ℹ️ Beside reading this documention, you should simply check for available CMake options.

 The following steps describe how to build b4mesh projects components.
 This requires that previous steps was succesfuly followed (see the [toolchain generation section](#️-toolchain-generation) above).